+the legal requirements in every

+respect and that the secretary of

+state will have no basis for upholding the challenge.
+But if

+there is any decision to dis-

 Los Angeles

 Hazards of the Lie Detector

-Notes in the News

 By Harry Ring

 Some people have taken a dim view of liedetector machines since it was disclosed that the two U.S. intelligence employes who recently defected to the Soviet Union had passed such tests with flying colors.
 But don't underestimate the detectors.
-They're rendering great service, according to the expert testimony of Lincoln M. Zonn, a former armed services intelligence officer and currently a "commercial examiner.'
+They're rendering great service, according to the expert testimony of Lincoln M. Zonn, a former armed services intelligence officer and currently a "commercial examiner."

 Mr. Zonn reports that trapping criminals is now only a minor function of lie-detector machines.
 He says that he has run more liedetection quizzes on housewives than on criminals.
-In fact more than 95 per cent of the mechanical interrogations now involve noncriminals.
+In fact more than 95 per cent of the mechanical interrogations now involve noncriminals

-"Screening is most demanded by supermarkets, warehouses, department stores, banks, all with staffs handling large sums of money,' he explains.
+"Screening is most demanded by supermarkets, warehouses, department stores, banks, all with staffs handling large sums of money," he explains.
 He adds that it's a safe bet that at least 20,000 firms have screened one or more employes and that the number will probably double in the next two years.